joelmoss/Pureset/NOTES.md

 Like an Issue, a Task is either assigned or unassigned.
 If unassigned, it is assumed to be assigned to the Issue assignee, but it can be assigned to any other user.
 That user must be a Team Member or Project Collaborator.

+# Questions/Responses

+A task may need have a question, and therefore will need a response from one or more people.
+And this is often needed before any further progress can be made, this blocking the task.
+A task can be marked as needing a response, placing it on hold (blocked), and assigning to one or more users who need to respond or take action